TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 This chapter is mostly about executing TYPO3 core tests locally and getting an idea of the overall picture and how things play with each other.
 A full core git checkout comes with everything needed to run tests in TYPO3 since core version 9.
-We don't look back to older versions in this chapter since core development is most likely bound to core master branch - back port details to older branches are usually handled by core maintainers and often don't affect other core contributors much.
+We don't look back to older versions in this chapter since core development is most likely bound to the core master branch - back porting patches to older branches are usually handled by core maintainers and often don't affect other core contributors much.

 As a disclaimer, the main script :file:`Build/Scripts/runTests.sh` is relatively young.
-It works best if executed on a linux based host, it works using macOS (but much slower), and it may work using Windows (and it's actually quicker than with mac).
+It works best if executed on a linux based host, it works using macOS (but much slower), and it works using Windows (and it's actually quicker on Windows than with mac).
 Not everything in this area is settled yet, though.

 Additionally, it *is* possible to execute tests on a local system without using docker.
 Depending on which test suite should be executed, developers may set up and configure their environments to achieve